dotnet/docs-maui/docs/deployment/trimming.md

 Full trimming shouldn't be conditioned by build configuration.
 This is because features switches are enabled or disabled based on the value of the `$(TrimMode)` build property, and the same features should be enabled or disabled in all build configurations so that your code behaves identically.

 > [!NOTE]
-> Don't set the `$(PublishTrimmed)` build property to `true` in your app's project file, because this is set by default when required.
+> Don't set the `$(PublishTrimmed)` build property in your app's project file, because this is set by default when required.

 For more trimming options, see [Trimming options](/dotnet/core/deploying/trimming/trimming-options).